shfunc/hud-python/environments/remote_browser/README.md

 # - Provide HTTP endpoint for Cursor
 # - Auto-restart on file changes
 # - Pass through environment variables
+# - **Keep browser sessions alive across restarts**
 ```

 Add the URL from output to Cursor or click the deeplink.

+**Note**: With hot-reload enabled, your browser session persists across code changes.
+This means you can modify your code and the server will restart automatically without losing your browser state, tabs, or navigation history.

 #### Option 2: Manual Docker Run